 The CDL training program will consist of 160 hours of classroom, range and behind the wheel (BTW) activities.
-Fifty four hours will be spent in the class room, fifty five hours will be spent on the range and thirty five hours will be spent observing BTW operations.
-Each student will have at least 16 hours of BTW, with at least 3 hours being during the hours of darkness.
+Fifty-four hours will be spent in the classroom, fifty-five hours will be spent on the range and twenty-one hours will be spent observing BTW operations.
+Each student will have at least 30 hours of BTW, with at least 3 hours being during the hours of darkness.

 The classroom, range and behind the wheel instruction will include:

 - Instruction in the laws and regulations pertaining to the interstate and intrastate commercial motor vehicle operation.

 - Both classroom and range training will be conducted on the proper completion of pre-trip and post-trip vehicle and equipment inspections.

 - Range instruction will include training in the coupling and uncoupling of combination units.

 - Range training will cover the aspects of placing a commercial motor vehicle in operation.